InitialCrow/crow-lightbox-reader/README.md

 - download on github [download zip](https://github.com/InitialCrow/crow-lightbox-reader/archive/master.zip).
 - clone on github `git clone `
-- install via npm `npm install crow-light-box-reader`
+- install via npm `npm install crow-light-box-reader --save`

-if you need just the component get the lib folder and put CrowLightBoxReader.min.js and CrowLightBoxReader.min.css in your project
+if you need just the component get the lib folder and put CrowLightBoxReader.min.js and CrowLightBoxReader.css in your project

 else you can do `npm install` on directory if you clone from github to install dependencies to work on this component
 ## Use CrowLightBoxReader